sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 **The bad**

 - only paid version, and without all features enabled.
 Some are available only after contact from the sales department.
-- every part is seperatly paid.
+- every part is seperatly paid
+- at registration(demo) requiers phone number,company name, company size and role.

 ![Retrace](/data/2017-02-02-Choosing-centralized-logging-and-monitoring-system/retrace.png){: .logo}